tomjakubowski/json_macros/README.markdown

 json_macros = "~0.0.2"
 ```

-You'll also need to link with the `serialize` crate, where the Rust standard
+You'll also need to link with the `rustc-serialize` crate, where the Rust
-library JSON types live.
+JSON types live.

 ## Example